Wide Fit? We've Got You Covered.

-How to Measure Your Foot Size for Made to Measure Shoes?
+How to Measure Your Foot Size for

 Full Refund: To further give confidence to our customers, we offer a no-questions full-refund if shoes don’t fit.